 The drop-shipping facility is very useful for e-commerce business owners.
 It is a system where the store doesn’t keep stock with them instead they directly ship products to customers from vendors.
 When we compared WooCommerce vs Shopify for drop-shipping, then we concluded that;

-WooCommerce – Using WooCommerce, you can easily add an extension to import products, order list and much more from your site.
-You can create your own marketplace using WooCommerce extensions and that’s why it is highly popular in drop-shipping business.
+WooCommerce – Using WooCommerce, you can easily add an extension to import products, order lists, and much more from your site.
+You can create your own marketplace using WooCommerce extensions and that’s why it is highly popular in the drop-shipping business.

-Shopify – The user will shop simply from your Shopify store like selecting a product, adding to cart and making payments.
-After checking availability with the vendor, you have to place users order for shipping.
+Shopify – The user will shop simply from your Shopify store like selecting a product, adding to cart, and making payments.
+After checking availability with the vendor, you have to place users’ orders for shipping.
 Shopify has integration apps for several popular drop-shipping marketplaces like AliExpress, Oberlo, Printify, etc., But, again fees, shipping, and other systems will be different for every marketplace.

 Result – This round is won by WooCommerce.

 As your business expands, you need more tools and systems to upgrade your online store.
-Between WooCommerce vs Shopify, you will receive more scalability from;
+Between WooCommerce and Shopify, you will receive more scalability from;

 WooCommerce – With WooCommerce, when your site starts to get more traffic, then you have numerous things to control like getting an improved web hosting plan, caching your hosting plan, upgrading content management system, etc., So, there are multiple things that you have to manually change with the expansion of your online store.